 Schedule Your Free Consultation

 It never hurts to hear an attorney’s thoughts on your case.
 A lawyer might advise you to work with your insurer to recover compensation for moderate injuries.
 You might learn you don’t have a strong basis for a lawsuit.
-But a lawyer might also see that you suffered serious injuries are need more than PIP insurance can give you.
+But a lawyer might also see that you suffered serious injuries and need more than PIP insurance can give you.
 In that case, it’s important to work with your lawyer to pursue compensation from the at-fault driver.

 You can schedule a free, no-risk consultation by using the online form or calling (954) 568-3636.
 Se habla Inglés y Español.
 Llame a David Fuchs abogado de accidentes en la Fort Lauderdale.
 Ofrece consultas gratuitas.